DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System

 PIM could thus be suitable for accelerating memory-intensive workloads like HE.
 While other work has mostly explored custom PIM designs \cite{DBLP:Gupta2021-HEcustomPIMchips, Zhou2025-FHEmem-Accelerator}, we will focus on the general-purpose PIM system developed by UPMEM \cite{DBLP:GomezMutlu2021-BenchmarkingPIM}.
+UPMEM PIM is programmable, highly parallel and provides high total memory bandwidth.
+These properties could allow UPMEM PIM to break the memory-wall that is faced by other HE implementations, but without requiring fully custom hardware; shifting HE further towards being compute-bound instead of memory-bound.

-UPMEM PIM is programmable, highly parallel and provides high total memory bandwidth, but it also presents new challenges like overcoming the weak multiplication performance of the individual Data Processing Units (DPUs) and minimizing the communication costs between them.
+However, UPMEM PIM also presents new challenges, like overcoming the weak multiplication performance of the individual Data Processing Units (DPUs) and minimizing the communication costs between them.
 In this work, we implement typical HE operations on the general-purpose UPMEM PIM system and compare its performance with other implementations.